Fevol/obsidian-typings/CONTRIBUTING.md

 }
 ```

-At this point, you may want to pass the code through your favourite flavour of LLM or de-minifier, to make the code more understandable.
+You may want to pass the code through your favourite flavour of LLM or de-minifier to make the code at least somewhat understandable.
-In this case, it seems that a function is constructed and some timeouts are started/reset, and other shenanigans.
-Since I personally didn't want to spend too much time on this, I forewent the effort of trying to understand what the code does,
-and just marked the method as `@internal`.
-Generally, if you can't understand the code within 10 minutes, it's probably not something
-you should be touching anyway.
-(Though feel free to open an issue if you understand what semi-arcane magic is happening here!)
+Depending on whether you manage to decipher the code, you can now explicitly define the behaviour and/or types of the method.